Student loans and grants in the United Kingdom: Lack of overseas repayment system

-The Public Accounts Committee described the repayments system as 'blatantly inadequate' and its chairman Margaret Hodge advised the Chief Executive that the SLC "knows very little about British graduates who live abroad or about graduates from the EU who have since left the country.
+There is no mechanism to pursue borrowers who leave the country, and either decline to pay or drop out of contact.
+Enforcement is largely reliant on "threats", which are not backed up by concrete action, as neither the SLC nor its DCAs actually engage in legal action overseas.
+It is a long running systemic issue that began to receive public attention in the early 2010s.
+The topic was addressed in 2014 by a Public Accounts Committee report, which described the repayments system as 'blatantly inadequate'.
+Its chairman, Margaret Hodge, advised the Chief Executive that the SLC "knows very little about British graduates who live abroad or about graduates from the EU who have since left the country.
 Will they ever pay back their loans?
 The Student Loans Company simply doesn't know."
+She cited a lack of communication between the SLC and various government departments as limiting their ability to keep track of borrowers.
 As of 2016, £1.5 billion of UK student loan debt was held overseas, of which £457 million are held by non-repaying borrowers.
+The SLC did run several pilots to attempt legal action but abandoned these in 2017, and has not attempted again as of 2026.